svtk/AtomicKotlinCourse/Introduction to Objects/Property Accessors/Exercise 2/task.md

 ## Property Accessors (#2)

-{{ :UNTESTABLE and unsolvable: it's impossible to create a 'writeOnly' property }}
+Create a class `Accessible` containing `String` properties `mutable` and `readOnly`.
+Add the appropriate custom property accessors to make each property fit its name.

-Create a class `Accessible` containing `String` properties `readWrite`, `readOnly` and `writeOnly`.
-Add the appropriate property accessors to make each property fit its name.
-Include `println()` statements to show that the accessors are being called.
+`mutable` property should be initialized with an empty string, and its accessors should print `mutable:get` and `mutable:set`. `readOnly` property should print `readOnly:get` and return the value of `mutable`.